An informational website that discusses wood science and how it relates to wood baseball bats. ">

 When bat-ball contact is made repeatedly on the flat-grain face of ash bats, it is well known that ash bats will "flake".
 This is technically called "annual ring separation", and is the failure of the wood cells along the earlywood-latewood interface.
 This occurs primarily because the wood is a ring-porous species.
 Below is a photo of a bat that has failed by annual ring separation.

-Because hard maple is a diffuse-porous species, there are no pronounced bands of large earlywood cells.
-This means that annual ring separation is not often observed in hard maple baseball bats – and there is no need to orient a hard maple baseball bats to make contact on the edge-grain face.
+Because hard maple is a diffuse-porous species, there are no pronounced bands of large porous earlywood cells (See Figure 4).
+This means that annual ring separation is rarely observed in hard maple baseball bats – and there is no need to orient a hard maple baseball bats to make contact on the edge-grain face.

 The next logical question… should there be a preferred orientation to hit with a hard maple baseball bat?

-Past research data on the impact bending strength of wood were studied, and it was found that wood has the highest impact bending strength (i.e. toughness) when it is stressed on the face grain.
+Past research data on the impact bending strength of wood were studied by the author of this website, and it was found that wood has the highest impact bending strength (i.e. toughness) when it is stressed on the face grain.
 Results indicate that toughness is up to 30% higher when contact is made on the flat-grain face vs. contact made on the edge-grain face.

 This research showed that flat-grain contact has higher impact bending strength for both ring-porous species and diffuse-porous species.
 That means that ash would be stronger for flat-grain contact as well, but to prevent annual ring separation, edge-grain contact is longer lasting.

-Thus, the best orientation for hitting a baseball with a diffuse-porous species like hard maple is to hit on the flat-grain face.
+Thus, in short, the best orientation for hitting a baseball with a diffuse-porous species like hard maple is to hit on the flat-grain face.

 The Grading of Wood for Baseball Bats